Hatha Yoga Poses

 This can then be a preparation for arm supported yoga poses which can be used to strengthen arms and shoulders.

-If you have tight hamstrings it might be helpful to start with standing poses such as these standing stretches for tight hamstrings.
-Standing hamstring stretches are generally easier than seated hamstring stretches.
+If you have tight hamstrings it might be helpful to start with standing poses such as these hamstring stretching yoga poses.
+Standing hamstring stretches are generally easier than hamstring stretching yoga poses.
 When working on your hamstrings, whether to strengthen them, stretch them or both it can be helpful to understand how the hamstrings and glutes work together.

 (If you can't touch the floor with your hands while doing a standing forward bend, you can always use a chair or yoga blocks!
 Likewise with half moon pose.)

 Options for strengthening the hamstrings include poses like:

 Note, while forward bends are generally considered as hamstring stretches, it is possible to do forward bends for the spine and hips without involving the hamstrings.
 Some forward bends for the spine (and hips) could be considered as poses for strengthening the abs